-Facility maintenance will be very new for many maintenance mechanics, even for journeymen.
-Most of these technicians have a background in construction, performing repairs in a facility environment is not the same.
-Add in the complexity of being in an educational facility with administration, teachers, and students, it can be a lot to adjust to.
+Facilities maintenance will be very new for many maintenance technicians, even for those that have achieved journeyman status in a building trade.
+While many of these technicians have a background in construction, performing repairs in a facility environment is not the same.
+Add in the complexity of being in an educational facility with administration, teachers, and students, and it can be a lot to adjust to.
 Initial training should include how to operate the work order system (including asset numbering) and procedures for working in a school.
 A very successful method many school districts use for this training is to have new people initially assigned to the preventive maintenance team.
-The extent of time varies from one turn of facilities to a set time like six months.
+The extent of time varies from one complete cycle of preventive maintenance to a set time like six months.
 This orients the person to all facilities and locations of components, operations in an active educational facility, and how to perform work orders, close work orders, and create new work orders.